IRS Whistleblower Program Pays Cash Rewards

 How Does the IRS Determine the Whistleblower Cash Reward Amount for Reporting Tax Fraud to the IRS?

-According to the IRS Whistleblower Office, the amount of the whistleblower reward is determined based on the degree of the whistleblower’s information, his contribution to the investigation and the recovery amount.
+According to the Internal Revenue Service’s Whistleblower Office, the amount of the whistleblower reward is determined based on the degree of the whistleblower’s information, his or her contribution to the investigation and the recovery amount.

 If the IRS’s financial recovery – including taxes, penalties and interest – is greater than $2 million, the whistleblower award may range from 15-30% of the recovery amount.
 If the whistleblower does not meet the $2 million prerequisite for taxes, penalties and interest, the IRS whistleblower reward can include up to 10% of the financial recovery to a maximum of $10 million.